Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Methodology to Produce Recurrences

 \subsection{Recurrence Error Modeling}

-So far, we have developed two approaches for the evaluation of derivatives that can be produced for an arbitrary kernel: one that utilizes the large-$|x_1|$ recurrence and one that utilizes the small-$|x_1|$ recurrence.
-We present error models for both approaches individually in this section.
+So far, we have developed two approaches for the evaluation of derivatives that can be produced for an arbitrary kernel: one that uses the large-$|x_1|$ recurrence and one that uses the small-$|x_1|$ expansion.
+We present error models for both approaches in this section.